Games | Home Page | Links | What's New

 One last thing I'd like to mention is the compatibility of the material to role-playing and tabletop miniatures games.
 For example, you could use the maps as "overlays" to your tabletop to create a detailed landscape in no time at all.
 I found that especially the combination Hârnmaster - BattleLust - Cry Havoc connects very well (the first part of which is not surprising considering that BattleLust is a derivate of HârnMaster).
 For example, you could play a pitched battle using Cry Havoc rules and characters for mass combat of all not-so-interesting non-player characters, BattleLust tabletop rules for the more important NPCs, and the full HârnMaster rules for the player characters.

 Based on the Cry Havoc! game system, and fully compatible with it, are its sequels:

-All those games are not just modules to Cry Havoc! but complete games in their own right, including all the rules, mapboards, counters and dice you need to play.
+All those games are not just modules to Cry Havoc! but (if not described otherwise) complete games in their own right, including all the rules, mapboards, counters and dice you need to play.